-The Group is currently appealing against income tax and withholding tax determinations from the Saudi Arabian tax authority in relation to certain tax treatments adopted by the group's subsidiary company, The Oxford Partnership LLC, for the financial years 2015 to 2018.
-Although the Group have received professional advice that the tax treatments used are appropriate and in accordance with relevant legislation, there is uncertainty over whether the appeals will be successful and, as a result, the Group holds a £3.9m liability within these Financial Statements which represents the full amount requested by the tax authority less amounts already paid.
-The amount is contained within the Corporation & Withholding Tax balance in note 17.
+Prior to being wound up, one of the group's subsidiary companies, The Oxford Partnership LLP was appealing against income tax and withholding tax determinations from the Saudi Arabian tax authority in relation to certain tax treatments adopted for the financial years 2015 to 2018.
+Although the Group have received professional advice that the tax treatments used were appropriate and in accordance with relevant legislation, there is uncertainty over whether the group will be pursued for settlement.
+As a result, the Group holds a £2.4m liability within these Financial Statements which represents the remaining net assets of The Oxford Partnership LLP in case a future claim should arise.